grumat/bmt-test/examples/04-timer-delay/README.md

 This example repeats example `02-systick-delay`, but it demonstrates that the regular timer classes serves also as time base for the polling classes.
-A consistent interface between system tick and reglar timer, makes development more flexible, and a single programming interface is accomplished.
+A consistent interface between system tick and regular timer, makes development more flexible, and a single programming interface is accomplished.